-Another good drill for learning the single plane golf swing is the noodle drill.
+Another good drill for learning the single plane swing is the noodle drill.
 This drill requires a swimming pool noodle and a broken shaft or orange stick (alignment sticks) used to mark curbs during the snow (found at a hardware store).

 Put the noodle on the sticks or shafts so that some of the noodle is sticking out of the end.
 You want to put the stick with the noodle in the ground at a 45-degree angle so the end of the noodle is touching the top of your wrist when your set up to hit a shot.

-The single plane golf swing is often a simpler swing for amateur golfers to learn and use.
-If you want to learn this swing, use the two drills above and consider getting a lesson from a teacher using the single plane golf swing technique.
+The single plane swing is often a simpler swing for amateur golfers to learn and use.
+If you want to learn this swing, use the two drills above and consider getting a lesson from a teacher using the single plane swing technique.

 The single plane golf swing is a nice option for frustrated golfers who want to play better golf on the golf course.
 For some golfers just starting out, it can be a more natural golf swing than the two plane swing.